TezzStrom/MS2/README.md

 ### Typography

-The fonts for the website are all from Google fonts.
+The fonts for the website are all from Google fonts or ,according to w3schools, safe fallback fonts.

 **h1-elements and buttons**

 I chose the Google font _Slackey_ since it has a playful look but is still readable.
 It's used for the logotype and button texts.

+_Back-up font:_

+As back-up font I chose Georgia and serif.

 **Subheadings**

 All subheadings use the Google font _Original surfer_ because it's playful yet readable.

+_Back-up font:_

+As back-up font I chose Verdana and sans-serif.

 **p-elements**

 Text elements on the website use the Google Font _Sour Gummy_.
 It has a playful tone while maintaining a higher level of readability, which is essential for text blocks.

+_Back-up font:_

+As back-up font I chose Arial and sans-serif.

 ### Colours